GottaGetSwifty/CodableWrappers/README.md

 ## @OmitCoding

-For a property that should not be serialized
+For a Property you want to be ignore when (en/de)coding

 ```swift
 struct MyType: Codable {